OpenTAI/taiadv/taiadv/detection/README.md

 To train a model, run `train_model.py -d=<dataset> -b=<batch_size> -e=<epochs>`.

 ## Generate adversarial example
 To generate adversarial examples, run `generate_adv.py -d=<dataset>`.
-After running the program, adversarial examples will be automatically generated and saved for subsequent detection.
+After running the program, adversarial examples will be automatically generated and saved for subsequent detection.After running the program, adversarial examples will be automatically generated and saved for subsequent detection.
+Additionally, the perturbation for Linf are `epsilons = [8/256, 16/256, 32/256, 64/256, 80/256, 128/256]`, for L1 are `epsilons1 = [5, 10, 15, 20, 25, 30, 40]`, and for L2 are `epsilons2 = [0.125, 0.25, 0.3125, 0.5, 1, 1.5, 2]`.

 ## Detection
 To run all the detector, just execute `run_detectors.py`.
 If you want to run a specific detection method, execute `detect_{method_name}.py -d=<dataset>`, replacing {method_name} with the name of the method you wish to run.
 For example, `detect_multiLID.py -d=cifar`.